Impact

 Risk and Exploitability

-The CVSS score is not provided and EPSS is unavailable; the vulnerability is not listed in CISA KEV.
+The CVSS score is 7.8 and the EPSS score is < 1%, indicating a low probability of exploitation.
+The vulnerability is not listed in CISA KEV.
+Based on the description, it is inferred that the attack vector is local and demands privileged capabilities.
 Exploitation requires a local user with the ability to create and delete network namespaces or manipulate netlink qdisc settings, which effectively grants root or at least kernel‑module capability.
-Given that the impact is a forced kernel panic, the risk is high for affected systems, but the vector is limited to privileged locals.
+Given that the impact is a forced kernel panic, the risk remains high for affected systems, but the vector is limited to privileged locals.
 In practice, operators should assess whether they run untrusted software with netns or tc access before applying this fix.

 OpenCVE Enrichment